Are You Getting the Music??

 So try the following tips:

-1. Make sure you have a compatible sound card installed with speakers, that the volume is turned on and that your internet settings in Windows have enabled sound (Start / Settings / Control Panel / Internet Properties / Advanced).
+1. Make sure you have a compatible sound card installed with speakers, that the volume is turned on and that your internet settings in Windows have enabled sound (Start/Settings/ Control Panel / Internet Properties / Advanced).

-3. To play the .mp3 sound files, you need a fairly current version of Windows Media Player or RealPlayer (see last paragraph of section 3) for your system.
-The appropriate version of Windows Media Player (use 6.4 for Windows 95 or NT4, 7 or higher for Windows 98 or 2000 and 9 or higher for Windows XP) can be downloaded free from Microsoft at www.microsoft.comIf the sound still doesn't load, open Windows Media Player, and go to Tools / Options / Formats, and make sure that mp3 is checked.
+3. To play the .mp3 sound files, you also need a fairly current version of a reliable media player such as Windows Media Player or RealPlayer (see last paragraph of section 3) for your system The most current version of Windows Media Player appropriate for your operating system can be downloaded free from Microsoft at www.microsoft.com. from www.real.com.)
+If the sound still doesn't load, open the Windows Media Player, and go to Tools / Options / Formats, and make sure that mp3 is checked.
 If not, check it, press Apply, and then refresh (or reload) the webpage.
+(RealPlayer can be downloaded (also free for a "Basic" version)

-6. If you are unable to do the foregoing, or if you did it and it still doesn't work, I have no idea what to tell you except rent a teenager they know everything!
+6. If you are unable to do the foregoing, or if you did it and it still doesn't work, I have no idea what to tell you except to rent a teenager they know everything!

 "All my best memories